Guide

 nylas calendar events create --title X --start Y --end ZCreate event

-nylas calendar find-time --participants X,Y --duration 30m --jsonFind free slots
+nylas calendar availability find --participants X,Y --duration 30 --jsonFind free slots

 7. Context engineering tips

-• Summarize large outputs in a separate step before appending to context
+• Summarize large outputs in a separate LLM call before appending to the main context

 • Only expose the tools the agent needs for the task.
-Email-only agents do not need calendar tools.
+Email-only agents don't need calendar tools — fewer tool definitions means fewer tokens per request.

 Using Cursor or Claude instead?